Connect Amperity Bridge to Google BigQuery

 Get details

-Before you can create inbound sharing between Google BigQuery and Amperity you will need to collect the following information.
+Before you can create inbound sharing between Google BigQuery and Amperity you need to collect the following information.

 Requirement 1.